wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-model/README.md

 * Renamed Property.getDataType() to Property.getDataTypeId().
 * Removed all toJSON(), newFromJSON(), toMap() and newFromMap() functions; Use serializers and unserializers of wikibase.serialization instead.
 * Statement does not accept a plain array of references anymore; Supply a ReferenceList instead.
+* Remove Claim.TYPE and Statement.TYPE attributes.
+* Instead of inheriting from Claim, Statement now features a Claim instance that needs to be passed to the Statement constructor.

 #### Enhancements
 * Added Fingerprint.